 To speed things up we’ll use one of the existing Templates.
-Under “Templates” you have plenty options to choose from, we’ll go for an agency landing page.
+Under Templates you have plenty of options to choose from, we’ll go for an agency landing page.

 Once you selected the template you’ll notice it will display on your page.

-You can easily move content elements around, customize their settings and display options.
+You can easily move content elements around and customize their settings and display options.
 Even duplicate them if needed.
 Beaver Builder offers a lot of flexibility which I invite you to explore.

-Here’s how our page created with Beaver Builder looks like:
+Here’s what our page created with Beaver Builder looks like:

 You can apply the same visual approach to creating and styling content for the rest of your website.